 Cognitive science is an interdisciplinary field devoted to exploring the nature of cognitive processes such as perception, reasoning, memory, attention, language, imagery, motor control, and problem–solving.
 The goal of cognitive science is to understand (1) the representations and processes in our minds that underwrite these capacities, (2) how they are acquired, and how they develop, and (3) how they are implemented in underlying hardware (biological or otherwise).
 Stated more simply, the goal of cognitive science is to understand how the mind works.

 The Cognitive Science program at Yale includes an undergraduate major and sponsors talks and workshops throughout the year on topics of interest to faculty, graduate students and advanced undergraduates.
-Contact Lynn Butler at email@example.com for more information.
+Contact Andrea Chamba at email@example.com for more information.

 Because cognitive science is an inherently interdisciplinary endeavor, Yale’s Cognitive Science faculty includes members whose primary affiliations are in a wide variety of departments, laboratories, and programs across campus.
 See the Associated Faculty page for more details and a full list of affiliated faculty members.